ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

   - If you need assistance with these considerations, open a support case.

 3. Copy your data across.
-   - For **Microsoft&reg; Windows**, format the new storage, and copy the data from your original {{site.data.keyword.blockstorageshort}} LUN to your new LUN by using Windows Explorer.
+   - For **Microsoft&reg; Windows&reg;**, format the new storage, and copy the data from your original {{site.data.keyword.blockstorageshort}} LUN to your new LUN by using Windows Explorer.
    - For **Linux&reg;**, you can use `rsync` to copy over the data.
       ```
       [root@server ~]# rsync -Pavzu /path/to/original/block/storage/* /path/to/new/block/storage